Chapter 1: Architecture Overview¶

 Heterogeneous compute as afterthought.
 GPUs, TPUs, NPUs, DPUs, and CXL memory expanders each have their own driver stack, memory model, and scheduling framework.
 No unified substrate exists.

-amdgpualone is ~700K lines of handwritten code (the amdgpu directory contains ~5.9M lines total, of which ~4.4M are auto-generated headers).i915is ~400K.
+amdgpualone is ~1.5M lines of handwritten code (the amdgpu directory contains ~5.9M lines total, of which ~4.4M are auto-generated register headers).i915is ~400K.
 Nvidia's out-of-tree driver is ~1M lines.
 Each reimplements the same memory management, scheduling, and DMA infrastructure from scratch in Ring 0. -

 Device firmware treated as dumb peripheral.
 A BlueField DPU runs 16 ARM cores and a full Linux OS.
 An NVMe controller runs an embedded RTOS.
 A GPU runs a complete memory manager and scheduler in firmware.
 These devices already are computers — yet Linux commands them as passive peripherals with no kernel-level coordination, no capability model, and no structured recovery when a device misbehaves.